TheEdoRan/next-safe-action/website/docs/integrations/react-hook-form.md

 # React Hook Form

-next-safe-action works greatly in combo with [React Hook Form](https://react-hook-form.com/).
+next-safe-action works great in combo with [React Hook Form](https://react-hook-form.com/).

-Here's a guide on how to work with the two libraries together.
+Here's a guide on how to integrate the two libraries.

 :::info
 These code snippets are from the [React Hook Form example](https://next-safe-action-playground.vercel.app/react-hook-form) of the playground app.
 :::

-## 1. Define a validation schema
+## 1. Define a shared validation schema

 First of all, we need to define the validation schema.
-We'll use Zod in this case as our validation library.
+We'll use Zod in this example as our validation library.
 Note that the schema, in this case, is defined in a separate file, and not in the same file as our action.
 We have to do this because we need to import the same schema from the actions file, which never leaves the server context, and the Client Component where we use `useForm` from React Hook Form:

 ```typescript title="validation.ts"
 import { z } from "zod";